sumcoinlabs/php-sumcoinrpc/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help improve php-bitcoinrpc
+about: Create a report to help improve php-sumcoinrpc

 ---